JesseDev3/RHEL9/README.md

 $ systemctl enable --now cockpit.socket \
 $ sudo dnf install cockpit-machines

+# VPN
+Cockpit allows the creation of a Wireguard vpn that inserts an interface and can only be used if FIPS is disabled.
+While this does add convenience, Wireguard is not supported for production whereas Libreswan (a fork of Openswan IPsec) is a better option

 # Install virt packages if not already available
 $ sudo dnf group install "Virtualization Host" \
 $ sudo dnf install qemu-kvm libvirt virt-install virt-viewer \